antonid08/NewsAggregator/design/design.md

 Since there are several data sources, i suppose we can just hide network errors from the user.
 Error will be shown only if all data requests failed.

 ## Background check for updates
 Background updates should be encapsulated as additional data sources.
-There will be interactors to provide `subscribe` and `unsubscribe` functionality.
-We still need to call these methods somewhere in the core component.
-It can be lifecycle callbacks of the root `Activity` or `Application`.
+There will be interactors to provide periodically update functionality.

 ## Main classes
 ### Data layer